 Scotland is up for the challenge.
 We already prioritise both well-being and circular economies.
-Creating regenerative textiles is part of a growing culture shift that has its roots in our heritage and our contemporary concern for the most pressing issue of our time: climate change.
+Creating regenerative textiles is part of a growing culture shift that has its roots in our heritage and our contemporary concern for the most pressing issues of our time: soil health, biodiversity and climate change.

-In October 2021, we convened a meeting at The Ecology Centre near Kinghorn Fife, to discuss the potential for Fibreshed in Scotland, having circulated details of the Fibreshed network, and the many and varied interpretations now affiliated worldwide.
+- In October 2021, we convened a meeting in Kinghorn Fife, to discuss the potential for a Regenerative Textiles Network in Scotland, modelled on the US Fibreshed network, attended by a core group also pursuing this possibility

 - Angela Wartes-Kahl: of ‘Fibrevolution‘ and co-founder of Fibreshed Pacific North West

 - Rosie Bristow: MSc Heriot Watt researching mechanised flax processing equipment

 - Prof Jane McCann: textiles innovator and design lead for Invest N.Ireland Fibre Development

 - Justine Aldersey-Williams of Home Grown Home Spun and founder Fibreshed North West England